Molsheim, Alsace: tourism & sightseeing

 Visit Molsheim (Alsace, France)

 Molsheim is in the Bas-Rhin department of the Alsace region, west of Strasbourg.
-Forming part of the popular Alsace Wine Route it is one of the larger towns in the region and a little less crowded with tourists than many of the smaller villages along the wine route.
+It is one of the larger towns in the region and a little less crowded with tourists than many of the smaller villages along the wine route.

-The historical town centre of molsheim is quite compact and has several sights of particular interest.
-Start your visit in the main square in the town centre, which is dominated by a large Renaissance building called 'La Metzig', built in the 16th century and now home to Molsheim's tourist office.
+The historical town centre of Molsheim is quite compact and has several sights of particular interest.
+Start your visit in the main square in the town centre, which is dominated by a large Renaissance building called 'La Metzig', built in the 16th century and now home to Molsheim tourist office.

 Opposite the Metzig is one of Molsheims original medieval Alsacienne houses now painted a deep rich pink colour.
 In the town you can still see three of its original medieval gateways that allowed access to the centre.
 One of these, the Port des Forgerons, is in sight of the Metzig down a side street - although you can't see it now, the gate was originally reached by a drawbridge across a moat.

 Another highlight in Molsheim is the Eglise des Jesuits with its decorative tower. note that although the church is essentially in the gothic style, it wasn't built until the 17th century, by which time gothic architecture was no longer usually used for churches.
 Inside the church music is sometimes played adding to the atmosphere of the building.

 Another religious building of interest in Molsheim is the Chapel Notre-Dame.
 This chapel also borrows from a much earlier style, and the large rose window in the facade helps disguise the fact that the chapel was actually built in the 19th century.

 As you stroll around you will see other buildings of interest such as the 19th century town hall, and some picturesque half-timbered buildings.
 The substantial 16th century building called 'La monnaie' was at one time the mint (stamping coins) for Molsheim.